 Finding your potential overseas worker and navigating the visa process is not the end of the story.
 Research shows that the move to Australia is not just about the job but a whole range of factors.

-- To help your worker and his/her family settle into a new environment, a mentor or buddy can be really useful to make sure that the transition is a smooth one.
+To help your worker and their family settle into a new environment, a mentor or buddy can be really useful to make sure that the transition is smooth.

-- Can you provide assistance is finding accommodation and schools?
+Can you provide assistance in finding accommodation and schools?

-- Provide a ‘Welcome to Western Australia’ pack to your new worker.
+Provide a ‘Welcome to Western Australia’ pack for your new worker.
 This could include things like:

 Are your human resources processes in order?
 Do you need to change your processes to accommodate a worker from overseas?